centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-nrpe.md

 ## Overview

-This Plugin Pack allow to get metrics and statuses collected thanks to the NSClient++ monitoring agent and its embedded NRPE Server.
+This Plugin Pack allows to get metrics and statuses collected thanks to the NSClient++ monitoring agent and its embedded NRPE Server.

 ### Templates